ZdenekFisr/WebApiExample/README.md

-This API serves as an example of my own feature-driven architecture, using versioning, role-based authorization, generic controllers and repositories, Entity Framework (code first), AutoMapper, Dependency Injection and SOLID principles.
+This API serves as an example of my own feature-driven architecture, using versioning, role-based authorization, generic controllers and repositories, Entity Framework (code first), `AutoMapper`, Dependency Injection and SOLID principles.
 It also includes some of my old refactored work.
-Features are tested with unit tests (MSTest) using mock objects (Moq) and EF's in-memory database with data stored in CSV files.
+Features are tested with unit tests (`MSTest`, `FluentAssertions`) using mock objects (`Moq`) and EF's in-memory database with data stored in CSV files.

 ## Types of classes

 **Entity:** Corresponds to one or more DB tables and is used by Entity Framework.
-It inherits from the "Entity" (or "EntityWithUser") class.
+It inherits from the `Entity` (or `EntityWithUser`) class.
 If it doesn't have a corresponding model, it is used by the controller directly.

 **Model:** Can correspond to an entity.
-In that case, it is mapped to it with AutoMapper.
+In that case, it is mapped to it with `AutoMapper`.
 If not, there is no relation to DB.
-It inherits from the "Model" class.
+It inherits from the `Model` class.
 It is used by the controller.
 For entity-related models, there are three types of models:

 - Input model: Model used to create or update a DB item.
 Its name ends with `InputModel`.
 - Output model: Model used to get a DB item.
 Its name ends with `OutputModel`.